Christian People's Party (Peru)

-The Christian People's Party (Partido Popular Cristiano, PPC) is a center-right and conservative political party based on the principles of Christian democracy.
-It was founded in 1966 by a group of Peruvian Christian Democrat Party (Democracia Cristiana) dissidents, led by Luis Bedoya Reyes.
+The Christian People's Party (Partido Popular Cristiano, PPC) is a centre-right and conservative political party based on the principles of Christian democracy.
+It was founded in 1966 by Christian Democratic Party dissidents, led by Luis Bedoya Reyes, at the time mayor of Lima.

-In 2000, its inscription was renewed, and it became part of National Unity, although not in a permanent basis.

-Leaders of the party have included Mario Polar Ugarteche, Roberto Ramírez del Villar, Ernesto Alayza Grundy, Felipe Osterling Parodi, and Lourdes Flores Nano.

-In 2021, after losing the presidential elections and failing to overcome the electoral threshold, the party is expected to lose its electoral registration.
+Participating for the first time in elections in 1978, the PPC managed to solidify its presence in coastal urban areas throughout the 1980s, but it was not enough to win the Peruvian presidency, as Luis Bedoya Reyes placed third in both the 1980 and 1985 general elections.
+The 1990s saw the party experience an internal crisis while Fujimorism would dominate right-wing politics throughout the decade.

+In 2000, the PPC's party registration was revoked by the National Jury of Elections under orders of the Fujimori administration.
+Recovering its registration in the aftermath of Fujimori's downfall, it became the dominant party of the National Unity coalition, placing third in both the 2001 and 2006 general elections under the candidacy of Lourdes Flores.

+Following a series of political failures amid a more severe internal crisis throughout the 2010s, the PPC failed to overcome the electoral threshold at the 2021 general election, and lost its party registration for a second time at the National Jury of Elections.

+The party attained its re-registration on 11 May 2024, and its projected to participate in the National Unity coalition for the 2026 general election with Roberto Chiabra as the coalition’s presumptive presidential nominee.

 Foundation

-The party was founded on December 18, 1966 by a group of members of the Democracia Cristiana party that defected by ideological motifs.
+The party was founded on December 18, 1966 by a group of members of the Democracia Cristiana party that defected by ideological motives.
 While their former party supported a constitutional break to accelerate the reforms needed by the country, the founders of the PPC, led by Luis Bedoya Reyes still believed in the constitutional order.
 Thus they retired from Democracia Cristiana and founded the new party.

 History of the PPC

-Military dictatorship of Velasco
+Velasco Military dictatorship

 In 1968, General Juan Velasco Alvarado staged a coup d'etat against President Fernando Belaúnde Terry, an ally of Luis Bedoya Reyes.
-The PPC did not support the military regime and was one of its most fierce opponents, along with the Partido Aprista Peruano (APRA).
+The PPC did not support the military regime and was one of its most fierce opponents, along with the American Popular Revolutionary Alliance (APRA).
 The latter was declared illegal.

-Constituent Assembly of 1978
+1978 Constituent Assembly

 In 1978, the government of General Francisco Morales-Bermúdez called for elections for a Constituent Assembly.
 The PPC attained the second place in the polls, after the APRA.
 Bedoya Reyes, widely preferred by the Assembly members to become its president, gave the position to the veteran APRA leader, Víctor Raúl Haya de la Torre.